These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

 Next: Don’t mention your hatred for shiplap.

-13. You have to describe your design style
+13. You had to describe your design style

 One of Joanna’s biggest challenges on the show is to design a home that reflects the style of both members of a couple.
 So the producers try to get on that task from the beginning.
 When you answer the casting call, you’ll need to describe your design style and elaborate if your partner’s style is different from yours.
 Of course, the producers also want to know what you dislike in the design of a home.
 (Our advice?
 Try not to mention of the impractical things Joanna puts in every Fixer Upper house.)